hirak99/keyshift/docs/remapping_needs.md

 # Remapping Needs

+This is a keyboard layering software.

+Keyboard layering allows you to create multiple sets of key functions that can be accessed through different states or modes of the keyboard.
+This means that pressing a specific key or combination can switch to a new layer, enabling different key mappings and shortcuts without the need for additional physical keys.

+In other words, this enables you to (1) remap keys, and (2) to define `Fn`-like keys that change how other keys behave.

 ## Use Cases

 As a design principle, we start with our desired outcomes first.
 These help to work backward from there and build the configuration language elements and a system to implement them.